 When Christian Leaders Fall

-When Christian leaders fall into sin the impacts are huge: on them personally, their family, their church, the wider Christian community, their witness before the world and most importantly before God.
+When Christian leaders fall into sin the impacts are huge: on them personally, their family, their church, the wider Christian community, their witness before the world and most significantly the name of Christ.

 The lessons for us?

-1. Pride always comes before a fall, therefore we must always resist such thoughts.
-Humility is needed at all times.
+1. Pride always comes before a fall.
+When Christian leaders are in a position where many people seek their word and advice pride becomes a very real temptation.
+Once pride enters it opens a door to other sins (and inevitably ones of a sexual nature) which can easily be justified because of our perceived self importance.
+This has been the root sin of so many fallen Christian leaders.
+Therefore humility is needed at all times.
 However famous and gifted we are, the glory must go to God and him alone.
 ‘Let him who thinks he stands take heed lest he fall‘ (1 Corinthians 10:12).

 Christian leaders especially need to be above reproach.
 Therefore it is crucial they be accountable to others at all times.
 For example, when travelling, to ensure they are not alone with someone of the opposite sex (other than of course with their wife, husband, daughter or son).
 Expenditure needs to be accounted for by an independent party.